Icinga/icinga-doc/markdown/en/configmain.md

 **WARNING:** THIS IS AN EXPERIMENTAL FEATURE AND MAY BE REMOVED IN FUTURE VERSIONS.
-ENABLING THE AUTO-RESCHEDULING OPTION CAN DEGRADE PERFORMANCE - RATHER THAN INCREASE IT - IF USED IMPROPERLY!
+ENABLING THE AUTO-RESCHEDULING OPTION CAN DEGRADE

 **Auto-Rescheduling Window**